All articles

 You just want to identify plants

-PlantNet — it’s free, accurate, and backed by real botanical institutions.
+PlantNet.
+It’s free, accurate, and backed by real botanical institutions.
 Upgrade to PictureThis ($29.99/year) if you also want disease diagnosis and care reminders.

 You’re on a tight budget